Teriyaki Chicken Bowls

 Not only was this delicious but super easy to clean up after too!
 This is going into our regular dinner rotation.

-I just made this and it was good.
+I just made this and it was very good.
 Except I think 2 cups of rice is a little much.
 Either reduce it to make.
 1 1/2 cups or increase the chicken to maybe 2 pounds.
 The directions were easy.
 If cooking for a lot, I’d increase the chicken amount.
 Also the broccoli as well.
-Other then that, it’s good.
+Other than that, it’s really good.

 1. Yes, so I would just use a couple of tablespoons of water to help steam the veggies.
 Other than that, you can just put everything in at the same time after the chicken.